/open · transparent metrics

 Slack & Discord webhook notifications

-Native integrations for Slack and Discord, plus generic webhook support for Zapier, Make, n8n, and custom systems.
+Native integrations + generic webhook support for Zapier, Make, n8n, custom systems.

 Done

-Four colour themes (Purple, Blue, Green, Light), compact density mode — all persisted per browser.
+Four colour themes, compact density mode, persisted per browser.

 Done